How “Social” is Social Networking?paula2020-01-28T11:14:14-05:00

 How “Social” is Social Networking?

 Social networking is somewhat of a misnomer because, in reality, there’s really not much “social” about it.
-In my view, being “social” is about getting to know someone through conversation and establishing a connection over time—it’s not only about visiting a Facebook or Instagram page.
+In my view, as your local Baltimore Printer, being “social” is about getting to know someone through conversation and establishing a connection over time—it’s not only about visiting a Facebook or Instagram page.
 However, in our technology driven-world, it feels like computers or smart phones are our main interaction methods.

 We use Facebook and Twitter to stay in touch with everyone from grandparents, to former classmates, to our own children.
 It makes life a lot easier, right?
 We have access to all these people at the click of a mouse or the touch of a screen whenever we feel like it.